UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 SURF Research Cloud uses *guacamole*, which provides you with a desktop window in your browser.
 There are two ways to access your workspace and authenticate:

-* Use port 443, then you will login on your workspace using SURF conext.
+* Use port 443, then you will log in on your workspace using SURF conext.
   In this case, the link will look like:
   [https://[name of your workspace].src.surf-hosted.nl](https://[name of your workspace].src.surf-hosted.nl).
-* Use port 3389, then you will login on your workspace using a one time password.
+* Use port 3389, then you will log in on your workspace using a one time password.
   In this case, the link will look like:
   [https://[name of your workspace].src.surf-hosted.nl:3389](https://[name of your workspace].src.surf-hosted.nl:3389).